vinsol-spree-contrib/spree_reffiliate/README.md

 + Admin is able to see referred users and orders from user

 ### Affiliates
-+ Admin is able to create an affiliate with a custom path
++ Admin is able to create an affiliate with a custom path.
++ Affiliate will get a welcome mail, which will have activation link if affliate has not been present as a user in system.
 + Customize the affiliate view with a partial
-+ Users are going to be able to signup as an affiliated user
++ Affiliate can get commission in two ways:
+  i.
+Order placement
+  ii.
+User Registration
++ These commission amount can be defined from `affilate_commission_rules` on affiliate new/edit page.
++ After successful user-creation/order-placement, a transaction will be created which will have the amound and commissionable(user/order).
++ Affilate can view it in account panel.
 + Affiliated user can have individual promotions
 + Admin is able to see affiliated users and orders from affiliate